Year 10 Subject Selection 2022

-During the early weeks of Term Three Year 9 students will be guided through the Year 10 subject selection program.
-Each class will have a subject selection facilitator as well as their classroom teacher presenting a range of resources to inform and support students in planning their Year 10 course of studies.
+During Term Two and Three Year 9 students will be guided through the Year 10 subject selection program.
+Each class will have a Subject Selection Facilitator as well as their Pastoral Care teacher presenting a range of resources to inform and support students in planning their Year 10 course of studies.

 Subjects and Interests

-The Year 10 Program is based on the Victorian Curriculum and provides learning opportunities and experiences that lead to the study of the Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL) in Years 11 and 12.
+The Year 10 Program is based on the Victorian Curriculum and provides learning opportunities and experiences that lead to the study of the Victorian Certificate of Education (VCE) in Years 11 and 12.
 The program also offers students the opportunity to undertake a Vocational Education and Training (VET) subject.